プラットフォーム: All Platforms バージョン: 6.4, 6.3

 Summary

-The following COMSOL functionality uses a built-in distribution of the Apache Solr search platform software:
+The following COMSOL functionality uses a bundled distribution of the Apache Solr search platform software:

-The optional Solr Extraction module is included in the Apache Solr distribution used by the documentation system and Model Manager server.
-This module includes Apache Tika software to index documents.
+The optional Solr Extraction module is not included in the Apache Solr distribution used by the documentation system and Model Manager server starting with versions 6.3 update 3 and 6.4 update 2.
+In earlier versions this module was included because its Apache Tika software was used to index documents.

 COMSOL strives to keep third-party software up-to-date in update releases.
 It is not possible to update the Apache Solr software manually.
 If needed, see below for more information about Apache Solr security vulnerabilities.
 See also below for how to remove Apache Solr software from a COMSOL installation.